unt-libraries/untl-metadata-documentation/docs/guides/patent.rst

     -   Records can still be edited after they are visible -- you have the ability to edit any records in the collection.
-Just note that if you have criteria set in the Dashboard (e.g., "only hidden records") you may have to adjust them to see all items.
+Just note that if you have criteria set in the Dashboard (e.g., "only hidden records") you may have to adjust them to see previously-edited items.

 .. _patent-special: